-It’s a simple one-pager outlining when and where you’re going, what type of housing you’re interested in, who might be riding shotgun during your stay (furry friends included) and initial preferences in addition to any special notes you’d like share with us.
+It’s a simple one-pager outlining when and where you’re going.
+We will also want to know what type of housing you’re interested in and who might be riding shotgun during your stay (furry friends included).
+You can also provide any special notes you’d like share with us.

 2. Hear from your LRS Healthcare Traveler Experience Specialist.

 Together, we’ll review your responses to explore options and dive into your world on a deeper level to understand your wants, needs and interests.
 Getting to know each other on a more meaningful level than a piece of paper can provide helps your traveler experience specialist place you in the best spot to enjoy what’s around you while you’re around it. #nameofthegame

 3. Find your next home away from home.